anilmainali/Everyday-Learning/ScratchPad.md

 During installation.
 While installing the SAP GUI client, enable the SAP GUI Scripting option.

+## Replay SAP GUI Scripts

+Replace Masked Password
+For additional security, you can mask the password within the code.
+Right-click in the password text (the actual text, not *****) and select Mask String.
+VuGen inserts an lr_unmask function at the location of the password as follows:

+sapgui_logon("user", lr_unmask("3ea037b758"), "800", "EN");

 # Useful LR Shortcuts

 control + T = TRANSACTION NAME